URL Module - Inserting a Link to a Web Resource

 Some of the Repository options (e.g. YouTube, Wikimedia) in the File picker panel can be accessed using the URL module.

 The URL module is not the only way to create links to external web resources in a course.
-The Text editor can also be used to create a hyperlink to a web site, which enables links to be added to labels, HTML blocks, Wikis, Forum postings, the Page module, Glossary entries, Blogs, etc. Instructors who wish to track learner use of particular hyperlinks and then view the associated reports should add the link to the course using the URL module.
+The Text editor can also be used to create a hyperlink to a web site, which enables links to be added to labels, Text blocks, Wikis, Forum postings, the Page module, Glossary entries, Blogs, etc. Instructors who wish to track learner use of particular hyperlinks and then view the associated reports should add the link to the course using the URL module.

 Using the URL Module to Support Blended Learning